renke/import-sort/README.md

 The package also offers a "sort on save" option to automatically sort your imports whenever you save a JavaScript or TypeScript file.
 It's disabled by default.

+## Vim (vim-sort-imports)

+Sort your imports directy from within Vim.
+See [vim-sort-imports](https://github.com/ruanyl/vim-sort-imports) for more details about the configuration.

 ## Command Line (import-sort-cli)

 Sort your imports from the command line.
 Useful to sort all your files in bulk or from a script in your `package.json`.